 Modeling the effect of a time delay from cannabis use to testing pupillary light response

 The time from cannabis use to the pupillary light response test ranged from 53 – 84 minutes (Figure 4A).
-We refer to this as the time delay (TD) and include it in a second FoSR model to explore the shape of the pupil response trajectory changes as cannabis effects become less acute.
+We refer to this as the time delay (TD) and include it in a second FoSR model to explore how the shape of the pupil response trajectory changes as cannabis effects become less acute.
 Cannabis use groups were combined to form one “recent use” group, which is compared with the no use group, and the time delay (TD) from cannabis use to testing was mean centered.
 This model is given by

 yit=β0t+ β1tIrecent use=1+ β2tIrecent use=1*TD+ εit, (3)